nf2337/Nadine/_posts/2020-01-01-last-first.md

 ---
 layout: post
 date:   2020-01-01
-image: "/Nadine/images/csr_thumbnail.png"
+image: "/Subaltern-Urbanism/images/csr_thumbnail.png"
-title:  "Nadine's Test Project"
+title:  "Subaltern Urbanism Test Project"
-author: "Nadine Fattaleh"
+author: "Test"
 ---
 This is a document that is written in markdown.
 What is markdown?
 It is a 'markup language' that allows you to format plain text in a way that is easily converted to many different formats.
 For example, this document was written in markdown but will be used as an webpage and converted into HTML.